 The secretary-treasurer reported on registration figures for the meeting.
 As of Saturday, November 26, 2016, a total of 48,917 individuals pre-registered for the 102nd Scientific Assembly and Annual Meeting.
 This total includes 23,672 professionals.

-Reports were accepted from the officers and committee chairs.
+Reports were accepted from the officers, board chairs, committee chairs and editors.
 These reports can be found on RSNA.org.

-Bylaws: Stephen R. Thomas, PhD, chairman of the Committee on Bylaws and Resolutions, advised the membership that the Board of Directors recommended Bylaw amendments to provide that if a vacancy occurs on the Board of Directors and there are three years or more remaining on the term, the member elected at the next Annual Meeting to fill that position will serve only for the remainder of that term.
-The specific amendments were published in the October 2014 issue of Radiology.
+Bylaws: Dennis M. Balfe, MD, chairman of the Committee on Bylaws and Resolutions, advised the membership that the Board of Directors recommended Bylaw amendments to provide that a Corresponding member is eligible to be elected as an RSNA Vice President.
+The specific amendments were published in the November 2016 issue of Radiology.

 The following changes to the Bylaws were approved by a two-thirds majority vote of the Society members present and voting at the Business Session.
-Proposed new text is in bold, and deleted text is struck through.
+Proposed new text is in bold.

-Election: The Committee on Nominations consisted of Gary J. Becker, MD, Tucson, Arizona, and Sarah S. Donaldson, MD, Stanford, California, members; and Ronald L. Arenson, MD, San Francisco, California, Chairman.
-Dr. Arenson presented the committee’s slate of nominees for election.
+Election: The Committee on Nominations consisted of Ronald L. Arenson, MD, San Francisco, California and Hedvig Hricak, MD, PhD, Dr(hc), New York, New York, members; and Richard L. Ehman, MD, Rochester, Minnesota, Chairman.
+Dr. Ehman presented the committee’s slate of nominees for election.